tecoholic/tecoholic.github.io/_posts/2013-02-28-creating-opticks-extension-from-scratch.md

 I was to build a custom Plug-in for the open source satellite image processing software [Opticks](http://www.opticks.org) in the college.
 Extension, plugin, addon - anyway you call it.
 It has always been my playground.
 So I thought this would be another quick dip in a new pool.
 I was wrong.
 They have a seperate Plug-in development SDK and all their problems start there.
 You can run through their documentation umpteen times, all times you would end up is a place that has a set of instructions telling you to build the sample plugins and the Plug-in development tutorials using a previously setup Microsoft Visual Studio project and a batch file called retrive_dependencies.bat running a Java jar file.
 What is bad about it?
 Because I donot know what the damn settings I have to set in the project settings, what are my dependencies and no clue how to create a plugin other than the sample plugins.
 YES.
 NO CLUE TO CREATE NEW Plug-in FROM SCRATCH.

-My previous endeavours with Mozilla's Firefox Addon SDK, QuantumGIS's new plugin scripts have all gone well.
+My previous endeavors with Mozilla's Firefox Addon SDK, QuantumGIS's new plugin scripts have all gone well.
 I did not expect something similar, because I knew I am building for a Windows application, where terminals and scripts are almost non-existant.
 But lack of even a HowTo in setting up the project workspace was too much of a let down.

 ### So how to do it actually?